karle0wne/context-for-ai/README.md

-## 🤖 context-for-ai
+## 🧾 context-for-ai

-**context-for-ai** is a CLI tool that generates a clean, structured Markdown snapshot of your source code project — ideal for providing full context to AI systems, documentation tools, or just for human understanding.
+**context-for-ai** is a minimalistic CLI tool that generates a flat, machine-readable snapshot of your codebase — perfect for feeding into AI tools, automations, or static analysis pipelines.

+Unlike the full-featured version, this tool avoids Markdown formatting and outputs raw content for each file in a simple, consistent format.

 ---

 ## ✨ Features

-- 📂 Pretty directory tree
-- 📄 Source code blocks (partial or full)
-- 📊 Project stats (file count, lines)
+- 🧠 Machine-readable plain-text output
+- 📄 Full content of `.kt`, `.java`, and `.py` source files
+- 🧪 Smart file ordering: source files → tests → others
-- 🗞 Extra files like `pom.xml`, `application.yml`, etc.
+- ⚙️ Includes key project config files: `pom.xml`, `build.gradle.kts`, `requirements.txt`, etc.
-- 💬 Custom task prompt for AI agents
-- 🛠 Interactive or one-shot CLI
+- 🛠 No dependencies, no visual markup
-- 🧱 Easy Homebrew install (`brew install`)
-- 💥 Automatically includes `tree` if not installed
+- 🚀 Fast and IDE/AI-friendly

 ---